Docker Machine Executor autoscale configuration

 History

-The IdleCount parameter defines a static number of Idle machines that runner should sustain.
+The IdleCount parameter defines a static number of idle machines that runner should sustain.
 The value you assign depends on your use case.

 Therefore, we’ve introduced the second setting: IdleCountMin.
-It defines the minimum number of Idle machines that need to be sustained no matter what IdleScaleFactor will evaluate to.
-The setting can’t be set to less than 1 if IdleScaleFactor is used.
-If done so, Runner will automatically set it to 1.
+It defines the minimum number of idle machines that need to be sustained no matter what IdleScaleFactor evaluates to.
+The setting can’t be set to less than one if IdleScaleFactor is used.
+Runner automatically sets IdleCountMin it one.

-You can also use IdleCountMin to define the minimum number of Idle machines that should always be available.
+You can also use IdleCountMin to define the minimum number of idle machines that should always be available.
 This allows new jobs entering the queue to start quickly.
 As with IdleCount, the value you assign depends on your use case.

 For example: